-If you like to keep things simple, but still want to add some winter flair to any room with your home, you can't go wrong with this easy idea from At the Picket Fence.
+If you like to keep things simple but still want to add some winter flair to a room, you can't go wrong with this easy idea from At the Picket Fence.
 Set small fir clippings bound at the base with burlap anywhere you'd like a touch of winter life, color, and texture.
 It's easy, effective, and lovely.Continue to 13 of 13 below.

 Make a Sweater Wreath

 Warm up your front door with a terrific wreath made from old sweaters, a straw or foam wreath, and a few pine cones.
-Pick up a several sweaters in colors of your choice from a local Goodwill or thrift shop, cut them into strips, then wind the strips around the wreath for a festive finish.
+Pick up several sweaters in colors of your choice from a local thrift shop, cut them into strips, and then wind the strips around the wreath for a festive finish.
 You'll find complete directions at StoneGable.